We are governed by a Board of Trustees, who share responsibility for directing how the charity is managed and run.

 - Acting with reasonable care and skill

-Our Trustees come from a diverse range of backgrounds, with skills, knowledge and experience in areas such as counselling, criminal justice, finance, fundraising, law, marketing, and social work.
+Our Trustees come from a diverse range of backgrounds, with skills, knowledge and experience in areas such as counselling, finance, fundraising, law, marketing, and social work.

 Our current Trustees are: